 - Lack of exercise leading to decreased intestinal motility and sluggish digestion

-Age-related muscle weakness also affects senior dogs’ ability to pass stool normally.
+Age-related muscle weakness affects a dog’s ability to pass stool normally as well.

 Less Obvious Triggers Most Owners Miss

-While those everyday causes account for most constipation cases, your dog’s backup problems might stem from factors you’d never suspect without a vet pointing them out.
+While those everyday causes account for most of the constipation cases, your dog’s backup problems could be due to causes you wouldn’t suspect without a vet pointing them out.

-Orthopedic issues like hip dysplasia or arthritis can make squatting painful, so your dog avoids pooping altogether.
+If your dog has orthopedic issues like hip dysplasia or arthritis that cause pain when squatting to defecate, your dog may just avoid pooping altogether.

-Neurological conditions affecting the spine or nerves sometimes disrupt the bowel’s normal muscle contractions.
+Certain neurological conditions that affect the spine or nerves can affect the bowel’s normal muscle contractions.

-Certain medications, especially opioid pain relievers and antihistamines, slow down intestinal movement considerably.
+Certain medications, especially opioid pain relievers and antihistamines, can slow down your intestines considerably.

-Even stress and anxiety, whether from moving homes or a new pet, can literally shut down your dog’s digestive system.
+Even stress and anxiety from moving houses or a new puppy can literally shut down your dog’s digestive system.

-Hypothyroidism slows metabolism throughout the body, including the gut.
+Hypothyroidism slows down the metabolism of the body, including the gut.

 How Long Is Too Long Without a Bowel Movement?

-How frequently should your dog actually poop to stay in the healthy zone?
-Most healthy dogs have bowel movements one to two times daily, though some go three times.
+How many times a day should a dog poop to stay in the healthy zone?
+Normally, healthy dogs poop one to two times a day, but some dogs go three times a day.

 Watch for these warning signs that time’s running out: